catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     and a, 4
     | }
     ?
-IllegalWriteError: a
+ForbiddenWriteError: a in main

     | routine main
     |   trashes z, n
     | {
     |     and a, 4
     | }
     ?
-UninitializedAccessError: a
+UnmeaningfulReadError: a in main

 ### or ###